youngyojun/ca-pa4-1/README.md

 * You should not introduce unnecessary pipeline stalls.

-* Your code should finish within a reasonable number of of cycles.
+* Your code should finish within a reasonable number of cycles.
 If your simulator runs beyond the predefined threshold, you will get the `TIMEOUT` error.

 ## Hand in instructions